xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMULA.GOTO**?(reference, corner)

-Reference    specifies where to scroll and what to select.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;specifies where to scroll and what to select.

   - > Reference should be either an external reference to a workbook, an
     > R1C1-style reference in the form of text (see the second example